SDCybSec/sdcybsec/README.md

 |---|---|
 | 🔐 [**VaultGo**](https://github.com/SDCybSec/VaultGo) | CLI password manager using AES-256 Fernet encryption and PBKDF2-HMAC-SHA256 key derivation.
 Includes password history and a key portability/recovery module. |

-> More projects coming soon — this table will grow as new ones are built.

-> Replace `YOUR-USERNAME` with your actual GitHub username, and pin this repo to your profile.

 ---